 BEHIND THE SCENES IN NASHVILLE | Darrin Henry

-As fans of the TV show ‘Nashville’ we’ve just found out many of the scenes with Mayor Teddy Conrad are actually shot right here in the hallways and rooms of the real Tennessee state capitol building in Nashville, where we’re standing.
+We’re standing inside the Tennessee state capitol building in Nashville and as fans of the TV show ‘Nashville’ we’ve just found out many of the scenes with Mayor Teddy Conrad are actually shot right here in the hallways.
 Fantastic.

 A NASHVILLE TOURIST ATTRACTION